samschloegel/qlab-scripts/docs/src/scripts/create-cues.md

 ## Start Cues Targeting Selected Cues

+Creates a group of Start cues which target the selected cues

 ```applescript
 -- For help, bug reports, or feature suggestions, please visit https://github.com/samschloegel/qlab-scripts
 -- Built for QLab 5. v230416-01